nurkiewicz/async-retry/README.md

 		executor.getFutureWithRetry(ctx ->
 			asyncHttp(new URL("http://example.com")));

-In this case `RetryExecutor` will understand that whatever was returned from `asyncHttp()` is the actually task and will wait (asynchronously) on the result.
+In this case `RetryExecutor` will understand that whatever was returned from `asyncHttp()` is the actually just a `Future` and will (asynchronously) wait for result or failure.
 This library is much more powerful, so let's dive into:

 ## Configuration options

 In general there are two important factors you can configure: [`RetryPolicy`](https://github.com/nurkiewicz/async-retry/blob/master/src/main/java/com/blogspot/nurkiewicz/asyncretry/policy/RetryPolicy.java) that controls whether next retry attempt should be made and [`Backoff`](https://github.com/nurkiewicz/async-retry/blob/master/src/main/java/com/blogspot/nurkiewicz/asyncretry/backoff/Backoff.java) - that optionally adds delay between subsequent retry attempts.

-By default `RetryExecutor` repeats user task infinitely on every `Throwable` and adds 1 second delay between attempts.
+By default `RetryExecutor` repeats user task infinitely on every `Throwable` and adds 1 second delay between retry attempts.

-# TODO - CompletableFuture

 ### Creating an instance of `RetryExecutor`

 Default implementation of `RetryExecutor` is [`AsyncRetryExecutor`](https://github.com/nurkiewicz/async-retry/blob/master/src/main/java/com/blogspot/nurkiewicz/asyncretry/AsyncRetryExecutor.java) which you can create directly:

 	ScheduledExecutorService scheduler = Executors.newSingleThreadScheduledExecutor();

 	RetryExecutor executor = new AsyncRetryExecutor(scheduler);

 	//...

 	scheduler.shutdownNow();

 The only required dependency is standard [`ScheduledExecutorService` from JDK](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ScheduledExecutorService.html).
-One thread is enough in many cases but if you want to concurrently handle retry of hundreds or more tasks, consider increasing the pool size.
+One thread is enough in many cases but if you want to concurrently handle retries of hundreds or more tasks, consider increasing the pool size.

 Notice that the `AsyncRetryExecutor` does not take care of shutting down the `ScheduledExecutorService`.
-This is a conscious design decision which we will explain later.
+This is a conscious design decision which will be explained later.

 `AsyncRetryExecutor` has few other constructors but most of the time altering the behaviour of this class is most convenient with calling chained `with*()` methods.
 You will see plenty of examples written this way.
 Later on we will simply use `executor` reference without defining it.
 Assume it's of `RetryExecutor` type.

 ### Retrying policy